-I have seen some people go through mud runs like it was nothing.
-I have also witnessed a lot of people almost pass out on them, not because of the heat, but because they didn’t know how to train for them.
+I’ve seen some people go through mud runs like it was nothing.
+I have also seen a lot of people almost pass out on them because they didn’t know how to train for them.

-Let’s look at how my teammates and I trained for them:
+Let’s look at how my teammates and I trained for the different events we did:

 One of us would go to the gym a few days a week, lift basic weights and use the treadmill.
 I did 2 races with this man: MudmanX and a 5K Spartan Run.
 How did he do on each race day?